-(23) Marian Kizek, "Manažér štátnej akciovky zarobil viac ako prezident či premiérka" (Manager of state shareholding earned more than president or prime minister), Korzar Kosice, 22 Aug 2011, available online at https://kosice.korzar.sme.sk/c/6021036/manazerstatnej-akciovky-zarobil-viac-ako-prezident-ci-premierka.html (24)"Laššáková: Za Sorosa sa ospravedlňujem, veľmi ma to mrzí" Lassakova: For Soros I apologize, I am very sorry), Trend, 21 Mar 2018, available online at https://www.etrend.sk/ekonomika/lassakova-za-sorosa-saospravedlnujem-velmi-ma-to-mrzi.html("Maďarič odporúča ministerke iniciovať obnovenie investigatívy v RTVS" (25)Madaric recommends the minister to initiate the reinstatement of the investigations at RTVS), Medialne.sk, 23 Mar 2018, available online at https://medialne.etrend.sk/televizia/madaric-odporucaministerke-iniciovat-obnovenie-investigativy-v-rtvs.html Appointed by parliament at the helm of the public broadcaster RTVS, Jaroslav Reznik is a key player in the Slovak decision-making process.
+Appointed by parliament at the helm of the public broadcaster RTVS, Jaroslav Reznik is a key player in the Slovak decision-making process.
 He has long experience in the media and has maintained close relations with politicians of all colors.
-In the 1990s, he had intimate links with the Movement for a Democratic Slovakia (HZDS), a national conservative party founded by Vladimir Meciar, a controversial politician who was prime minister three times.(26) Reznik is preferred by political parties because he is a loyal executant.
+In the 1990s, he had intimate links with the Movement for a Democratic Slovakia (HZDS), a national conservative party founded by Vladimir Meciar, a controversial politician who was prime minister three times.[34]
+Reznik is preferred by political parties because he is a loyal executant.
 During his management at the Slovak public radio in the 1990s, journalists complained about his censorship.
 In 2007, he was appointed general director of the state-controlled news agency TASR.
 He is said to be close to the financial group Slavia Capital, company invested in a raft of industries including fast-moving consumer goods, aerospace industry, construction and real estate.
-Today, he has also close relations with the right-wing party SNS.(27)
+He has also developed close relations with the right-wing party SNS.
+[35]

-Ivan Secik is a key player and influencer in decision-making related to media and journalism.
-Born in 1951, Secik worked during communism for the Slovak Office for Press and Information (SUTI), which was known as the regime's press censor.(28) Educated in journalism universities in the former Soviet Union, Secik continued to work in the government after the collapse of communism.
-Secik today is a state secretary in the culture ministry and has participated in drafting the country's main media legislation.
+media and journalism.
+Born in 1951, Secik worked during communism for the Slovak Office for Press and Information (SUTI), which was known as the regime's press censor.[36]
+Educated in journalism universities in the former Soviet Union, Secik continued to work in the government after the collapse of communism.
+Secik has been a state secretary in the culture ministry, from which position he participated in drafting the country's main media legislation.
 Former culture minister Marek Madaric publicly said that he respected his opinion.
-According to local journalists, much of the direction of the ministry in the media is shaped by him.
+According to local journalists, much of the ministry's direction in the media has been shaped by him.
+He has also been known as a key link with the Russian government, particularly in the cultural field.